-Her work has been exhibited in galleries, museums and collections in Berlin, Chicago, Atlanta, California, Ohio, Colorado, Missouri, Maryland, Wisconsin, Arkansas, New York, Beijing and others.
-Currently, her art is at Quadratfuß, NX2, Annex Art, Berlin/ Budapest and was recently at The Arkansas Art Center Museum in Little Rock and the RAC gallery in St. Louis.
-Keller has taught courses in drawing, design, painting and art history full-time since 1993.
-She also focuses on the curatorial and critical aspects of contemporary art.
-See Winter 2016 and Fall 2105 in the magazine All the Art for her newest reviews, along with June 2016 Temporaryartreview online.
-Her art reviews have appeared in ArtReview.com, the St. Louis Post-Dispatch, Art In America, the New Art Examiner and Review magazine.
+Recently, her art has been in Gallery 210/UMSL, QuadratfußNX2/Annex Art/Berlin, The Arkansas Art Center Museum in Little Rock and the RAC gallery in St. Louis.
+In addition to teaching drawing, design, painting and art history, she also focuses on the curatorial and critical aspects of contemporary art.
+See Delicious Line - June 2018, All the Art magazine issues Winter 2016 and Fall 2105 along with June 2016 temporaryartreview.com for her writing.
+Her art reviews have also appeared in ArtReview.com, the St. Louis Post-Dispatch, Art In America, the New Art Examiner and Review magazine.

-In addition to painting, teaching and writing, she currently is gallery co-director of the Meramec Gallery of Contemporary Art in St. Louis, a position she has held since 1998.
-She has curated Everywhere and Elsewhere, showing regional and NYC painters in October 2015 and January 2016.
+As Professor of Art at St. Louis Community Collge - Meramec and gallery co-director of the Meramec Gallery of Contemporary Art in St. Louis, she curated Everywhere and Elsewhere, showing regional and NYC painters in October 2015 and January 2016.
 Regarding Nature, Disseminate and

 3 x 3 are among approximately fifty exhibitions she has curated at